 CBD first rose to prominence about ten years ago following the case of Charlotte Figi, a young child devastated by severe epilepsy that resisted standard pharmaceutical treatments.
 When her desperate parents tried CBD her seizures immediately declined and she was able to enjoy a normal childhood.

-While epilepsy is the only condition the FDA has officially approved CBD for, many people also use CBD effectively for anxiety, insomnia, migraines, chronic pain, PTSD, and treating opioid addiction.
-Others have found CBD improves mental focus and concentration.
-There are even some preliminary indications that CBD may help fight cancer.
+While epilepsy is the only condition the FDA has officially approved CBD for, many people also use CBD to treat various conditions.
 Research is still in early stages but as more studies are published scientific knowledge is beginning to corroborate some of these anecdotal experiences.

 lab testing